nitrologic/foundry/foundry.md

 If you are reading this file, it may be due to the use of this command.

 If you still need help visit the project page.

+## foundry prompt report

+[model modelname promptTokens replyTokens totalTokens contextSize]

+* promptTokens used in the context - drop files to reduce
+* replyTokens used for completions - typically cost more
+* totalTokens a running total of tokens used
+* contextSize estimate in bytes of all files share